James L. Brooks: Film

 He wished to set the film in a field he understood and opted for broadcast journalism.
-After talking with network journalists at the 1984 Republican National Convention, Brooks realised it had "changed so much since I had been near it", and so "did about a year and a half of solid research," into the industry.
+After talking with network journalists at the 1984 Republican National Convention, Brooks realized the field had "changed so much since I had been near it", and so "did about a year and a half of solid research," into the industry.
 When he began writing the screenplay, Brooks felt he "didn't like any of the three [main] characters", but decided not to change them and after two months had reversed his original opinion.
 Brooks stated that this also happens to the audience: "You're always supposed to arc your characters and you have this change and that's your dramatic purpose.
 But what I hope happens in this film is that the audience takes part in the arc.
 So what happens is that the movie doesn't select its own hero.
 It plays differently with each audience.
 The audience helps create the experience, depending on which character they hook onto."
 He did not decide on the ending of the film until the rest of it had been completed.
-Brooks was nominated for the Academy Awards for Best Picture and Best Original Screenplay for Broadcast News.
+Broadcast News, released on December 18, 1987, which Brooks wrote, directed, and produced - received seven Academy Award nominations,including Best Picture and Best Original Screenplay for Brooks.
 At the 38th Berlin International Film Festival, the film was nominated for the Golden Bear and Holly Hunter won the Silver Bear for Best Actress.

 His 1994 film I'll Do Anything, starring Nick Nolte, was conceived and filmed by Brooks as an old-fashioned movie musical and parody of "Hollywood lifestyles and movie clichés", costing $40 million.
 It featured songs by Carole King, Prince, and Sinéad O'Connor, among others, with choreography by Twyla Tharp.
 When preview audience reactions to the music were overwhelmingly negative, all production numbers from the film were cut and Brooks wrote several new scenes, filming them over three days and spending seven weeks editing the film down to two hours.
-Brooks noted: "Something like this not only tries one's soul – it threatens one's soul."
-While it was not unusual for Brooks to edit his films substantially after preview screenings on this occasion he was "denied any privacy" because the media reported the negative reviews before its release and "it had to be good enough to counter all this bad publicity."
+Brooks said, "Something like this not only tries one's soul – it threatens one's soul."
+While it was not unusual for Brooks to edit his films substantially after preview screenings, on this occasion he was "denied any privacy" because the media reported the negative reviews before its release and "it had to be good enough to counter all this bad publicity."
 It was a commercial failure, and Brooks attempted to produce a documentary about it four years later but was scuppered by failing to obtain the rights to Prince's song.